Louis Pearce, Jr.

 He bred Especial, an AQHA Champion by Doc Bar and prominent stallion in the cutting industry.
 In 1975, Pearce’s Cricket’s Dollye by Unk Cody won the world championship in senior cutting.
 The next year the mare earned a high-point cutting title and placed eighth in senior cutting at the AQHA World Championship Show.

-Pearce has worked closely with the animal science department at Texas A&M University, and has donated several horses to the department, including Eyes Of Texas a Three Bars (TB) stallion and AQHA Champion.
+Pearce worked closely with the animal science department at Texas A&M University, and donated several horses to the department, including Eyes Of Texas a Three Bars (TB) stallion and AQHA Champion.
 The Louis Pearce Jr. Pavilion on the university campus was named in his honor.

 Pearce was inducted into the American Quarter Horse Hall of Fame in 1998.
+He died in 2012.